davidchen003/Firebase_React/README_2.md

 - [course video](https://www.youtube.com/watch?v=jCY6DH8F4oc)
 - [code](https://github.com/machadop1407/firebase-react-crud)

+- See [Fireship's course](https://www.youtube.com/watch?v=q5J5ho7YUhA) for hosting and emulators setup (which is not covered here).

 - `node_modules` folder will not be pushed to Github and may be deleted from local holder to (once project is done) to save space.
 Simple run `npm install` to rebuild it.

 - **CSS** totally ignored in this course